-Cancer & Chronic Diseases
+Cancer and Chronic Diseases

 Identifying and treating NCDs requires a dedicated global effort.
-If nothing changes, it’s estimated that by 2025, NCDs will cost poor countries $7 trillion in lost earnings of people who suffer these diseases, keeping millions of people trapped in poverty.
+If nothing changes, it’s estimated that by 2025, NCDs will cost poor countries $7 trillion in lost earnings from people who suffer these diseases, keeping millions of people trapped in poverty.

 Partners In Health works to ensure that everyone living with NCDs receives health care by helping governments incorporate NCD programs into their public health systems and by building, advocating for, and implementing strategies that involve local, regional, and national partners.

 More than 17,900 patients with non-communicable diseases in regular care.

 More than 3,200 patients receive cancer care every year.

 Cancers are a leading cause of death from NCDs—9 million deaths per year, according to the WHO, second only to cardiovascular diseases.
 Cancer plagues people in all of the countries where PIH works, but our most extensive cancer care programs are in Rwanda and Haiti.

 PIH opened the Butaro Cancer Center of Excellence in northern Rwanda in 2012 at PIH-supported Butaro District Hospital.
 The cancer center provides care for thousands of patients annually, who travel to Butaro from across Rwanda and neighboring countries, such as Uganda and the Democratic Republic of Congo, where high-quality cancer care is scarce or nonexistent.

 At our internationally accredited University Hospital in Mirebalais, Haiti, the Roselene Jean Bosquet Center provides oncology care to hundreds of patients each year.
 Medical residents rotate through the cancer department as part of their specialized training.
 And surgeons conduct biopsies weekly to send to the nearby pathology lab, which can process tissue samples to help clinicians arrive at quick diagnoses.